 - Q: Should I buy insurance? - A: The security of the device rests with the individual owner; as such Nowra Anglican College takes no responsibility for stolen, lost, or damaged devices.
 While College employees will help students to identify how to keep their devices secure, students will have the final responsibility for securing their devices.
 You may wish to check your homeowner's insurance policy regarding coverage of personal electronic devices as many of these policies can cover loss or damage. - Q: What happens if my child's device malfunctions or is broken? - A: The College IT staff will provide technical support related to the connection to the College wireless network and Internet.
-This will take place initially during the first day as well as ongoing throughout term time. - For hardware issues, you will need to contact a computer technical support service or the company where you bought the device.
+This will take place initially during the Connection Day as well as ongoing throughout term time. - For hardware issues, you will need to contact a computer technical support service or the company where you bought the device.
 Unfortunately, the College IT staff cannot attempt to repair personal devices as this could invalidate warranties. - Q: Will the College provide spare devices while my child's is being repaired?? - A: A bank of College laptops will be made available for students should their device be unavailable due to repairs.
-These devices will be clearly labelled as College property and the loan time will be restricted to a maximum of two weeks.
+These devices will be clearly labelled as College property and the loan time will be restricted to a maximum of two weeks as a part of keeping equitable access to devices for all students.
 There will be no charge for this loan.
 We recommend that, should you anticipate a repair taking more than two weeks, you arrange an alternative spare device for your child.